satyabrata-mishra/revive-frontend/README.md

 Revive Frontend is the **operations UI** for the Revive B2B receivables recovery engine.
 It lets operators see revenue at risk, work the case queue, approve gated actions, execute recovery steps, track outcomes, inspect a full audit trail, and explore **recovery forecasts & what-if simulations** — all driven by the Revive backend.

+**Revive IQ** is the in-app intelligence center: ask plain-language questions about the portfolio, customers, cases, forecasts, or Revive itself, and get evidence-backed answers with sources and suggested follow-ups.
+It is read-only in v1 — it explains and navigates; it does not execute recovery actions.

 🏆 Built for the **Razorpay Buildathon** — **Track 03: AI Revenue Recovery**

 ---